Himachal CM says govt will cooperate with CBI in Vimal Negi death case

 Additionally, the DGP sent a video recording of the press conference in a pen drive for perusal and record.

-He alleged that the DGP’s office not only attempted to derail the investigation but also sought to manipulate judicial proceedings through false affidavits.
+He alleged that the DGP’s office attempted to derail the investigation and sought to manipulate judicial proceedings through false affidavits.
 “I was harassed for taking action,” said Gandhi, claiming that he and his team were repeatedly pressured whenever they attempted to act against wrongdoing.

-“The DGP’s office is directly under scrutiny in several FIRs registered by Shimla Police.
-The moment we tried to move against powerful elements, the efforts to suppress the investigation intensified,” SP Gandhi said.
+HPPCL chief engineer Vimal Negi’s wife Kiran Negi on Monday wrote a letter to chief minister Sukhvinder Singh Sukhu over what she said was delay in handing over the probe to CBI.

-The SP asserted that despite these hurdles, his team had unearthed critical forensic evidence in the Negi case, including a pen drive that had been tampered with.
-“Key digital evidence was formatted, but we managed to retrieve and present it before the high court.
-The SIT, which was constituted under the DGP’s direction, failed to perform its duties,” he said.
+“The court explicitly directed the state government to immediately transfer the case to CBI for fair and impartial investigation... the state government has not yet taken necessary steps to transfer the case of the CBI,” read the letter which has been accessed by HT.